mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Facebook announces $4.3 million grant for small businesses in India, introduces support for gift cards
+  - HowGood launches Latis, a sustainability assessment tool for consumer product ingredients
      <hr/>

-      - *More than a third of small and medium-sized businesses on Facebook in India expect cash flow to be a challenge for them as they navigate through the coronavirus pandemic in the next few months, according to a report by Organisation for Economic Co-operation a…*
+      - *The New York-based startup HowGood, which provides a sustainability database for consumer product ingredients, is publicly launching its product Latis and has already signed an initial customer with Danone North America, the company said.
+The company said tha…*

-  - Europe's top court says net neutrality rules bar 'zero rating'
+  - Virtual events platform Airmeet raises $12M
       <hr/>

-      - *The European Union’s top court has handed down its first decision on the bloc’s net neutrality rules — interpreting the law as precluding the use of commercial ‘zero rating’ by Internet services providers.
-‘Zero rating’ refers to the practice of ISPs offeri…*
+      - *Airmeet, a startup that offers a platform to host virtual events, said on Tuesday it has raised $12 million in a new financing round as the Bangalore-headquartered firm demonstrates accelerating growth in its user base.
+Sequoia Capital India led the $12 milli…*

-  - IBM publishes its quantum roadmap, says it will have a 1,000-qubit machine in 2023
+  - Austin-based EmPath's employee training and re-skilling service snags seed funding from B Capital
       <hr/>

-      - *IBM today, for the first time, published its road map for the future of its quantum computing hardware.
-There is a lot to digest here, but the most important news in the short term is that the company believes it is on its way to building a quantum processor …*
+      - *By the time Felix Ortiz III left the Army in 2006, the Brooklyn, NY native had spent time taking classes at the City University of New York and St. John’s.
+Those experiences led him to found ViridisLearning, which aimed to give universities a better way to tr…*

-  - Spotawheel raises €10M debt and equity for its 'end-to-end' used car buying platform
+  - Uber wants to help its drivers and delivery workers register to vote
       <hr/>

-      - *Spotawheel, the “end-to-end” digital platform for buying a used car in Poland and Greece, has raised €10 million in debt and equity funding, as it sees a bounce-back from the slowdown witnessed as the coronavirus crisis took hold.
-Once again the new investmen…*
+      - *With the 2020 general election coming up in November, Uber has partnered with TurboVote to launch an in-app feature designed to help riders, eaters, drivers and delivery workers register to vote.
+This comes after Uber CEO Dara Khosrowshahi in August said the …*

-  - Indian decacorn Byju's CEO talks about future acquisitions, coronavirus, and international expansion
+  - Facebook announces $4.3 million grant for small businesses in India, introduces support for gift cards
       <hr/>

-       - *Since India enforced a lockdown across the country in late March, shutting schools and other public places, Bangalore-headquartered startup Byju’s has emerged as one of the quintessential platforms for school-going students in the world’s second largest inter…*
+       - *More than a third of small and medium-sized businesses on Facebook in India expect cash flow to be a challenge for them as they navigate through the coronavirus pandemic in the next few months, according to a report by Organisation for Economic Co-operation a…*